qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

 .. note::

  QGIS is looking for a complete SVG node.
-So if your parameter is whitin a more complex node, you need to inject the complete node with the expression.
+So if your parameter is within a more complex node, you need to inject the complete node with the expression.
  For instance, ``transform="rotate(param(angle)"`` will not work.
  Instead, you need to do ``transform="param(rotation)"`` and ``rotation`` parameter will be defined